ALASdoo/alasdoo_com_v2/content/english/articles/8-most-important-reasons-why-companies-outsource-IT-services.md

 Assigning certain functions to a third party can actually boost the morale of your in-house team and build a healthy company culture.
 Maybe this seems counterintuitive, but think about what happens each time an employee takes a sick leave, a sabbatical, or a vacation.
 Other members of the team have to take on more workload on themselves with their already busy schedules.
 This inevitably leads to additional stress, low employee morale, and eventually employee burnout and reduced efficiency.

+{{< image option="webp q100" position="center" class="img-fluid rounded-2" src="images/articles/burnout.svg" alt="" >}}

 Outsourcing eliminates those times of watering down the core assignments of your in-house employees, which keeps them more focused, productive, and happy.
 You are provided with an ongoing service and don’t have to think about how to cover days off.

 ## How ALAS can help you accelerate your business

 If you are a small, medium, or large company that wants to gain an edge over the competition, but you're uncertain about what areas need improvement, we can evaluate your specific circumstances and provide an extensive range of services to help you achieve this goal: customized project management solutions, software developers with the required expertise, manual and automated quality assurance.
-Contact us to schedule a meeting for a free initial assessment.
+[Contact us](/contact) to schedule a meeting for a free initial assessment.